awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ## Join tables

-These examples illustrate different ways to join tables in Postgres for queries involving data that spans multiple tables.
+These examples illustrate different ways to join tables in LangChainfor queries involving data that spans multiple tables.

 {/*